Midwifery: Postpartum period

 For women who have a hospital birth, the minimum hospital stay is six hours.
 Women who leave before this do so against medical advice.
 Women may choose when to leave the hospital.
 Full postnatal assessments are conducted daily whilst inpatient, or more frequently if needed.
-A postnatal assessment includes the woman's observations, general well being, breasts (either a discussion and assistance with breastfeeding or a discussion about lactation suppression), abdominal palpation (if she has not had a caesarean section) to check for involution of the uterus, or a check of her caesarean wound (the dressing doesn't need to be removed for this), a check of her perineum, particularly if she tore or had stitches, reviewing her lochia, ensuring she has passed urine and had her bowels open and checking for signs and symptoms of a DVT.
+A postnatal assessment includes the woman's observations, general well-being, breasts (either a discussion and assistance with breastfeeding or a discussion about lactation suppression), abdominal palpation (if she has not had a caesarean section) to check for involution of the uterus, or a check of her caesarean wound (the dressing does not need to be removed for this), a check of her perineum, particularly if she tore or had stitches, reviewing her lochia, ensuring she has passed urine and had her bowels open and checking for signs and symptoms of a DVT.
 The baby is also checked for jaundice, signs of adequate feeding, or other concerns.
 The baby has a nursery exam between six and seventy two hours of birth to check for conditions such as heart defects, hip problems, or eye problems.

 In the community, the community midwife sees the woman at least until day ten.
 This does not mean she sees the woman and baby daily, but she cannot discharge them from her care until day ten at the earliest.
 Postnatal checks include neonatal screening test (NST, or heel prick test) around day five.
 The baby is weighed and the midwife plans visits according to the health and needs of mother and baby.
 They are discharged to the care of the health visitor.

 Care of the newborn

-At birth, the baby receives an Apgar score at, at the least, one minute and five minutes of age.
+At birth, the baby receives an Apgar score, at the least, one minute and five minutes of age.
 This is a score out of 10 that assesses the baby on five different areas—each worth between 0 and 2 points.
 These areas are: colour, respiratory effort, tone, heart rate, and response to stimuli.
 The midwife checks the baby for any obvious problems, weighs the baby, and measure head circumference.
 The midwife ensures the cord has been clamped securely and the baby has the appropriate name tags on (if in hospital).
 Babies lengths are not routinely measured.
 The midwife performs these checks as close to the mother as possible and returns the baby to the mother quickly.
 Skin-to-skin is encouraged, as this regulates the baby's heart rate, breathing, oxygen saturation, and temperature—and promotes bonding and breastfeeding.

 In some countries, such as Chile, the midwife is the professional who can direct neonatal intensive care units.
-This is an advantage for these professionals, because this professionals can use the knowledge in perinatology to bring a high quality care of the newborn, with medical or surgical conditions.
+This is an advantage for these professionals, who can use the knowledge of perinatology to bring a high quality care of the newborn, with medical or surgical conditions.